 Governor Riley honored Duvall with the Order of the Palmetto in 1986 at the Cheraw Chamber of Commerce Annual meeting for his service as mayor of Cheraw.

 Duvall and his wife, Allianne, are active members of Trinity Cathedral Parish.
-He has served as the Cathedral Treasurer and as a member of the Vestry.
 He has served as a Lay Eucharistic Minister since 1995.
 He serves on the pickle booth committee for the Trinity Bazaar where his artichoke chow chow quickly sells out.

-The Duvalls have two daughters, Jackie Boylston of Forest Acres and Rena MacDevette of Lake Wylie.
-He is the proud grandfather to five grandchildren.
+The Duvalls have two daughters, Jackie Boylston of Forest Acres and Rena Duvall of Lake Wylie.
+He is the proud grandfather to four grandchildren.

 P.O.
 Box 147